Carleton College: Campus buildings

-In the fall of 2011, the Weitz Center for Creativity opened up in a renovated middle school.
-The Center includes a cinema and a live theater, and is the new home of the Cinema and Media Studies (CAMS) department, and the associated recording and production studios.
-It is also the home of Presentation, Event and Production Services (PEPS).
+Carleton's largest athletic facility is the Recreation Center, built in 2000.
+The 1969 Music and Drama Center's functions were largely taken over by the Weitz Center of Creativity upon its completion in 2012, and it was demolished in 2022.
+Yamasaki's Olin Hall was significantly expanded by the construction of Evelyn M. Anderson Hall, which was finished in 2020.

 Cowling Arboretum

-The Cowling Arboretum, "the Arb", was initially created from lands purchased in the 1920s by President Donald J. Cowling.
-As the college was having difficult financial times, it was first called "Cowling's Folly" but later became his legacy.
-After Carleton Farm was closed, its acreage was added to the Arboretum.

-Since 1970 acreage has been removed from cultivation in sections.
+Since 1970, acreage has been removed from cultivation in sections.
 The Arboretum has approximately 800 acre of restored and remnant forest, Cannon River floodplain, bur oak (Quercus macrocarpa) savannah, and tallgrass prairie.
 The Arboretum is divided by Minnesota Highway 19 into the larger Lower Arb to the north (so-called because it includes the Cannon River valley) and the smaller Upper Arb.
 Pedestrian trails are located throughout the Arboretum, as well as the school's cross-country running and skiing courses, and a paved mixed-use bicycle/running trail in the Upper Arb.

 Sustainability

 The College Sustainability Report Card, which evaluated 200 colleges and universities with the largest endowments in the United States and Canada, Carleton received a grade of A−, earning the award of "Overall College Sustainability Leader".
 A wind turbine located near the campus generates the equivalent of up to 40 percent of Carleton's electrical energy use; it is configured to sell this power back to the local grid for the most efficient use system wide.
 In late 2011, Carleton installed a second wind turbine that provides power directly to the campus, providing more than 25 percent of the college's electrical energy use.

+Three different geothermal bore fields are on campus, underneath two of the main green spaces and Bell Field.

 Athletics

 The Carleton athletic teams are called the Knights.
-The college is a member of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing in the Minnesota Intercollegiate Athletic Conference (MIAC) since the 1983–84 academic year; which they were a member on a previous stint from 1920–21 to 1924–25.
+The college is a member of the NCAA Division III ranks, primarily competing in the Minnesota Intercollegiate Athletic Conference (MIAC) since the 1983–84 academic year; which they were a member on a previous stint from 1920–21 to 1924–25.
 The Knights previously competed in the Midwest Conference (MWC) from 1925–26 to 1982–83; although Carleton had dual conference membership with the MWC and the MIAC between 1921–22 and 1924–25.

 All students must participate in physical education or athletic activities to fulfill graduation requirements.

-Carleton competes in 20 intercollegiate varsity sports (10 for men and 10 for women): Men's sports include baseball, basketball, cross country, football, golf, soccer, swimming, tennis and track & field; while women's sports include basketball, cross country, golf, soccer, softball, swimming, tennis, track & field and volleyball.